Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

     - Is the data logically grouped (high level at top, more granular at the end)?
     - Does it look at one specific area of the business?
     - If there are outliers, is the analysis clarified in the dashboard?
+    - Is good and bad clearly separated?
+    - Are tooltips / notes added where relevant?
 - Good data:
     - The data doesn’t raise any questions (e.g. no null values)
     - Is the data correct?